Demographics of Haiti: Languages

-Languages

 Taíno was the major pre-Columbian language in the region of what is Haiti (or Ayti), a name referring to the entire island of Hispaniola.
 The phrase means "land of high mountains."

 Today, the Republic of Haiti has two official languages, French and Haitian Creole.
 Haitian Creole is a French-based creole with 90% of its vocabulary derived from or influenced by Portuguese, Spanish, Taíno, and various West African languages.
 French is the primary written and administrative language (as well as the main language of the press) and is spoken by 42% of Haitians.
 The language is generally spoken by educated Haitians, is the medium of instruction in most schools, and is used in the business sector.
 It is also spoken in ceremonial events such as weddings, graduations, and church masses.

 Haiti is one of two independent nations in the Americas (along with Canada) to designate French as an official language; other French-speaking areas are all overseas départements, or collectivités, of France.
 Haitian Creole, which was recently standardized, is spoken by virtually the entire population of Haiti.
 It is related to the other French creoles but most closely to the Antillean Creole and Louisiana Creole variants.

 Spanish is spoken by some Haitians along the border with the Dominican Republic, as well as by some who have been deported from Spanish-speaking countries.
 English is used increasingly within the business sector, but only by a small proportion of the total population.